ryan-tao-ic/ece1724_react_project/README.md

    - Enter your email and password
    - Click "Sign In"
    - Upon successful login, you'll be redirected to your dashboard
+   - The navigation bar will update to display your name and role

 4. **Password Reset**
-   - If forget your password, click "Forgot Password" on the login page
+   - If you forget your password, click "Forgot Password" on the login page
    - Enter your email address
    - Check your email for a password reset link
    - Follow the link to create a new password